Joao-Tiago-Almeida/NLG-model/README.md

 # NLG-modele

 Natural Language Generation model which produces a report from a formatted input as excel or tableau.
-I worked two months in a NLG model during my summer intership at Syone.

 The input is a table whether excel or tableau and it is used [pandas.DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) to access to the data and produces a final report.

 ## Pratical Example